-There are so many types of mollies available because over the years they’ve been one of the most hybridized types of fish.
-Although some mollies can be aggressive, generally they are friendly fish that get along well with others.
+There are many types of mollies available because, over the years, they’ve been one of the most hybridized types of fish.
+Although some mollies can be aggressive, they are generally friendly fish that get along well with others.

 Guppies are among the most popular fish in the aquarium world.
 Although they are more often purchased for their looks and temperament, they are also great algae eaters.

-In fact, most guppy owners have no idea that they are algae eaters, upon purchasing them.
-Gradually, they will come to learn this, and even appreciate the Guppies ability to keep algae from overrunning the tank.
+Most guppy owners have no idea that they are algae eaters, upon purchasing them.
+Gradually, they will come to learn this and even appreciate the Guppies’ ability to keep algae from overrunning the tank.

-Keep in mind that Guppies are also prolific breeders.
+Keep in mind that Guppy Fish are also prolific breeders.
 Tank keepers that do not want to deal with guppy offspring, often purchase only one gender of the fish.
 Otherwise, guppy fry can be quite overwhelming, especially while being consumed by other fish and the guppy parents themselves.

 Endler’s livebearers range in color, although the males are known for displaying more appealing patterns.
 The algae they prefer grows on live plants.
 Although they’re not known for cleaning the algae contained within the substrate, they will keep live plants fairly algae-free.

-Care Level: Minimal.
-Flag fish are known for being adaptable, and can go on eating algae while keeping to themselves for hours.
+- Care Level: Minimal.
+Flag fish are known for being adaptable and can eat algae while keeping to themselves for hours.

 Although flagfish do enjoy the company of fellow fish, they are also known to frequently remain solitary, hiding between rocks and within live plants.